How (and When) to Plan Your Honeymoon

 - Reconfirm overseas flights.

-- Order champagne to be awaiting you in your hotel room.
+- Order champagne to be waiting for you in your hotel room (okay, not a necessity, but a fun welcome).

-- Buy books and magazines for the trip.
+- Buy or download any books and magazines for the trip.

-- Transfer the addresses of friends to whom you'll want to send postcards plus important phone numbers (house/cat sitter, doctor) into a little travel-sized notebook or journal.
+- Confirm and sync all important contacts in your phone and any other devices you’re traveling with (in case something happens to your phone).
+Go a step further and keep a notebook with handwritten contacts, just in case.
+Transfer the addresses of friends to whom you'll want to send postcards plus important phone numbers (babysitter, doctor) into a little travel-sized notebook or journal.

 - Make arrangements for your rides to and from the airport.

-- Leave a copy of your itinerary and a set of house keys with a relative or close friend in case of emergency.
+- Email or leave a copy of your itinerary and a set of house keys with a relative or close friend in case of an emergency.

-- Change your voicemail and e-mail messages at work.
+- Change your voicemail and set an email away message at work.

-- Prepare your house or apartment for your departure -- eat or dispose of perishable food, water plants, set timers, etc.
+- Prepare your house or apartment for your departure—eat or dispose of perishable food, water plants, set timers and security alarms, and turn off recurring clock alarms.

 One Day Ahead